-Figure 9-bc25 - EBCS UL Control field format[1637, 1567, 1486, 1627]
+Figure 9-bc25 - Control field format[1637, 1567, 1486, 1627]

-The format of EBCS UL Control field is shown in Figure 9-bc25 (EBCS UL Control field format).
+The format of Control field is shown in Figure 9-bc25 (Control field format).

-[1486][#1, 1486, 1476][1351]The STA Certificate Present subfield is set to 1 when the STA Certificate Length and STA Certificate fields are carried in the frame.
+[1486]The Metadata Embedding Requested subfield is set to 1 to indicate that the non-AP STA transmitting the frame is requesting an EBCS AP to append metadata (such as location, date and time, etc.) prior to relaying the HLP payload carried in the frame to the specified destination.
 Otherwise, the subfield is set to 0.

+[#1, 1486, 1476]When the Metadata Embedding Requested subfield is set to 1, the Do Not Relay Without Metadata Embedding subfield is set to 1 to indicate that the HLP payload carried in the frame is not to be relayed unless the AP is able to append metadata.
+Otherwise, the subfield is set to 0 to indicate that AP can relay the HLP payload to the specified destination even if it is unable to append any metadata.

+NOTE – The AP might be unable to append metadata because it does not support the feature, or because it does not have metadata to append.

-[1486]The EBCS Parameters Present subfield is set to 1 when the EBCS Parameters element is carried in the frame.
+[1351]The STA Certificate Present subfield is set to 1 when the STA Certificate Container field is carried in the frame.
 Otherwise, the subfield is set to 0.

-[1627]The Timestamp Present subfield is set to 1 when the Timestamp field is carried in the frame.
+[1486][1627]The Replay Protection Present subfield is set to 1 when the Replay Protection field is carried in the frame.
 Otherwise, the subfield is set to 0.

 The encoding of the Frame Signature Type subfield is shown in Table 9-bc6 (Encoding of Frame Signature Type subfield).